-In February 2022, Medexus initiated a normal course issuer bid for its Convertible Debentures (2022 NCIB).
-Under the 2022 NCIB, Medexus may purchase for cancellation up to C\$3,530,000 principal amount of its Convertible Debentures.
-The 2022 NCIB is expected to continue until February 2023, unless terminated earlier in accordance with its terms.
-As of March 31, 2022, no purchases have been made under the 2022 NCIB.
+Subsequent to March 31, 2023, on May 15, 2023, the Company commenced a normal course issuer bid for its convertible debentures ("2023 NCIB").
+Under the 2023 NCIB, Medexus may purchase for cancellation up to C\$4,132 principal amount of its convertible debentures.
+The 2023 NCIB is expected to continue until the convertible debentures mature in October 2023, unless terminated earlier in accordance with its terms.